henryneu/Learn-Arithmetic/README.md

 # Learn-Arithmetic
-Summary of learning algorithm
-Hope we can exchange learning from each other
+Standing on Shoulders of Giants to summarize my learning algorithm, hope we can exchange learning from each other.